sanko/Robinhood/ISSUE_TEMPLATE.md

 ## Description

 If this is a feature request, you may explain why it should be added but remember that this is an unofficial project.
 I have very little sway.
+If you're submitting or suggesting an undocumented endpoint, don't.

 For bug reports, please provide as much *relevant* info as possible.